hellohaptik/docs_haptik/docs/agent-chat/chat-assignment.md

 5. Optimized for: Chat load as it’s almost evenly distributed across online agents at the time.

-6. Con(s): Unlike Speed Resolution, Quick high performing agents may not be best utilized.
+6. Con(s): Unlike Speed Resolution, high performing agents may not be best utilised.

 > Note: Clients for whom efficiency in distribution is important should choose this chat algorithm.